 The City of Lakewood created a master plan for the future of the site.
 The plan identifies future improvements and upgrades to the property.
 The plan was created with public input.
 Its creation allows the City to apply for outside grant funding to pay for necessary improvements.
 The park has largely been untouched since Lakewood incorporation in 1996.

 In 2019 the City of Lakewood began preparations to update the park master plan.
 In 2023 that work expanded to community outreach to hear from neighbors and users of the park what they want to see.
 Public meetings were held with the volunteer Parks and Recreation Advisory Board.
 Those meetings continued into 2024.
-The advisory board will make its recommendation to the Lakewood City Council on proposed master plan updates in spring 2024.
-The Lakewood City Council is expected to take action on the board recommendation in early spring 2024.
+The advisory board made its recommendation to the Lakewood City Council in the spring of 2024.
+The Lakewood City Council adopted the recommendation in April 2024.

 Below is a timeline of improvements on site and development of the master plan, including the public engagement process.

-• 2023: City staff is reviewing and updating the draft master plan to prepare for future grant cycles to help pay for future improvements.
-Community input will be included.
-The volunteer Parks and Recreation Advisory Board will participate in that process.
-The board will ultimately provide a recommendation to the City Council for review and consideration in preparation of applying for various grants in 2024.
+- 2023: City staff updated the draft master plan to prepare for future grant cycles to help pay for future improvements.
+Community input was included.
+The volunteer Parks and Recreation Advisory Board participated in the process.
+The board provided a recommendation to the City Council for review and consideration in preparation of applying for various grants in 2024.

 Public Meetings

-The Lakewood Parks and Recreation Advisory Board (PRAB) will be hosting a meeting to review the preferred plan for the Edgewater Park Master Plan update on Tuesday March 26 from 5:30-7 p.m. in Council Chambers at City Hall.
-Their recommendation for the draft Edgewater Park Master Plan is anticipated be presented to City Council during the study session on April 8th.
+The Lakewood Parks and Recreation Advisory Board (PRAB) hosted a meeting to review the preferred plan for the Edgewater Park Master Plan update on Tuesday March 26 from 5:30-7 p.m. in Council Chambers at City Hall.
+Their recommendation for the draft Edgewater Park Master Plan was presented to City Council during the study session on April 8, 2024.

 Click this link to see the preferred alternative design